-If you want one single metric to measure your financial success in life, this is it: your Investment Vault.
+If you want one single metric to measure your financial success in life, this is it: your Personal Investment Vault.
 Within the Vault resides all of the liquid assets (savings, IRAs, company retirement plans) you will use to create your desired income stream upon "retirement."
-We put that word in parenthesis because it should not be something you automatically hit at a certain age; rather, it will be something that happens when your Investment Vault is large enough to effectively provide your desired monthly income stream.
+We put that word in parenthesis because it should not be something you automatically hit at a certain age; rather, it will be something that happens when your Personal Investment Vault is large enough to effectively provide your desired monthly income stream.

 So, how big does your Vault need to be?
 That depends.
 If you want a passive income stream of $10,000 each month, then your Vault needs to contain $2.4 million worth of assets.
 In other words, for each $1 million worth of assets, your Vault can provide you an income stream of $50,000 per year, and give you a "cost of living" increase each year.
 So, if you can answer only one financial question, it should be this: How big is your Investment Vault right now?

 So, now that we have defined the single most important metric to your financial success, let's discuss how we get you to that point from where you are right now as efficiently as possible.